openid-provider-commands September 2025

 }

-6.3.
+7.4.
 Streaming Request

-All Tenant Commands besides the Metadata Command use Server-Side Events (SSE) for the RP to transfer the Command Response.
+All Tenant Commands besides the Metadata Command use Server-Sent Events (SSE) for the RP to transfer the Command Response.
 When performing a Streaming Request, the OP MUST include the following HTTP headers when sending the Command Request:

 • Accept with the value of text/event-stream to indicate support for Server-Sent Events.